 Innovative, holistic, educational and wellness-oriented groups will be held in our meeting rooms.
 Some of the groups that will be offered include: music, art, writing, cooking, 12 step services, cultural education, mindfulness meditation and WRAP groups, among many others.
 We periodicaly offer a SASS group, which is for individuals who have attempted suicide and survived, and a Color Daze group, which is a coloring group for adults.

 For people experiencing a crisis, we propose to have a peer respite house.
 This house will be a 24/7, 4-bed, live-in facility.
 We will approach each person's crisis in holistic, natural ways through various creative expressions.
 We will support the individual's choices as long as they are not destructive.

 We hope to have a community garden, which will eventually work into employment for people in our community.
 We also propose to have community meals for staff and participants.

 We will be open to all people in the community, regardless of financial need or class.
 No individual, because of race, creed, gender, sexual orientation, religious belief, ethnicity etc. will be denied services.
 There will be no drugs (unless the appropriate prescription) or alcohol allowed on the premises.

 Bryn Werren graduated with her MSW from Humboldt State University in 2015.
 She was born and raised in Humboldt County and has lived experience in working with the mental health system.
-When she isn’t working to actualize the vision and mission of the Kunle Centre, she works with people with developmental disabilities and on artistic projects.
+When she isn’t working to actualize the vision and mission of the Kunle Community, she works with people with developmental disabilities and on artistic projects.

 I am a retired Meteorologist.
 I was bornin Oakland and raised in the Bay Area.
 Through out my life I have had several close family members and friends with serious mental health issues.
 I support Kunle Community’s alternative efforts to improve the mental health in Humboldt County.